munificent/craftinginterpreters/book/garbage-collection.md

 ^code memory-include-compiler (2 before, 1 after)

-And the definition is over in the "compiler" module:
+And the definition is over in the "compiler" module.

 ^code mark-compiler-roots

-Fortunately, the compiler doesn't have too many values that it hangs onto.
+Fortunately, the compiler doesn't have too many values that it hangs on to.
 The only object it uses is the ObjFunction it is compiling into.
 Since function declarations can nest, the compiler has a linked list of those and we walk the whole list.